-Hay: Hay is a vital part of your guinea pig's diet and should be available at all times.
+Hay is an essential part of your guinea pig's diet and should be available at all times.
 Hay provides the fiber that guinea pigs require for proper digestion and gastrointestinal health.
-Chewing on hay also helps to wear down your guinea pig's teeth, which grow continuously.
-Make sure you purchase fresh, high-quality, clean hay that is dry, sweet-smelling and free of mold.
+Chewing on hay also helps your guinea pig wear down their continuously growing teeth.
+Make sure you offer fresh, high-quality, clean hay that is dry, sweet-smelling and free of mold.
 A high-quality meadow hay such as Timothy hay is a great choice.

-Pellets: Commercial guinea pig food is specially formulated to provide complete and balanced nutrition along with essential nutrients, including vitamin C. Unlike many other mammals, guinea pigs cannot make vitamin C in their bodies and it must be supplemented.
-Choose pelleted food that has been veterinarian-tested and approved and follow the feeding instructions on the packaging as a guide to how much to offer your pet each day.
+Commercial guinea pig food is specially formulated to provide complete and balanced nutrition along with essential nutrients, including vitamin C. Unlike many other mammals, guinea pigs cannot make vitamin C in their bodies and it must be supplemented.
+Choose pelleted food that has been specifically formulated for guinea pigs and follow the feeding instructions on the packaging as a guide to how much to offer your pet each day.

 These veggies provide vitamins and minerals that are beneficial to your guinea pig's overall health.
 Wash all produce thoroughly to remove traces of harmful pesticides and offer appropriately sized pieces that are manageable for your pet to eat.

-Remember to also thoroughly wash all fruits before serving them to your guinea pig and avoid serving fruit cold.
+Thoroughly wash all fruits before serving them to your guinea pig and offer them in bite-sized portions.

-Treats & chews: It's recommended that treats (including fruit) not exceed 10 percent of your guinea pig's total food intake.
-Some commercially produced treats contain artificial sweeteners, sugar or salt, which are not healthy for guinea pigs to eat.
-Carefully read labels when selecting healthy options for your pet.
+Treats—including fruit—should not exceed 10% of your guinea pig's total daily caloric intake.
+Some commercially produced treats contain artificial sweeteners and excess sugar or salt, which are not healthy for guinea pigs to eat.
+Carefully read labels when selecting healthy treats for your pet.

-Cecotropes: Nature has provided guinea pigs with an unusual method for supplementing their unique nutritional needs.
-Cecotropes are fecal pellets that are softer and lighter colored than typical fecal pellets and contain nutrients absorbed from plants during the digestive process.
-They pass from the large intestine, out the anus and are consumed immediately.
-While this process may look bizarre or even revolting, you must not discourage it as cecotropes are a necessary part of your guinea pig's diet.
+Nature has provided guinea pigs with an unusual method for supplementing their unique nutritional needs.
+Cecotropes are fecal pellets that are softer and lighter colored than typical fecal pellets and contain nutrients absorbed from plants during digestion.
+They pass out the anus from the large intestine and are consumed by guinea pigs almost immediately.
+While this process sounds bizarre or even revolting, ingesting cecotropes is critical in helping guinea pigs get the nutrients they need.

 A short list of the foods to avoid feeding your guinea pig includes:

-You should also never offer your guinea pig any plants, flowers or grass from your yard or garden as they may contain pesticides or other hazards; many houseplants are also toxic.
-Consult your veterinarian about what plants are potentially toxic to guinea pigs before bringing a plant home, and always supervise your little pet when they out of their habitat.
+Never offer your guinea pig any plants, flowers or grass from your yard or garden, as they may contain pesticides, molds or other infectious agents.
+Many houseplants are also toxic.
+Consult your veterinarian about what plants are potentially toxic to guinea pigs before bringing a plant home, and always supervise your little pet when they are out of their habitat.